-The selected hyperparameter values are presented in Table 16.
+The selected hyperparameter values are presented in Table 14.
 Similarly as with the RSI strategy, the values for exit long and exit short were rarely selected, meaning that throughout the period, the long position or short position was always open.
-There seems to be no bias towards a larger return threshold in the lower frequency data, indicating that the sudden price changes happen and can be leveraged even in such frequent intervals as 5 min.
+There seems to be no bias towards larger return threshold in the lower frequency data, indicating that the sudden price changes happen and can be leveraged even in such frequent intervals as 5 min.
+In case of this strategy, the larger threshold could be selected even for smaller intervals.